Dying and death pathways

 The human heart knows no time or space.
 Practices of connecting to those in the afterlife are always open and available as long as we are.

-Rituals that make sense to our family and community contain both personal markers and universal signposts, bringing cohesion and drawing strength from the truth-telling stories our grieving bodies need to share.
+Rituals that make sense to our family and community contain both personal markers and universal signposts, that bring cohesion and draw strength from the truth-telling stories our grieving bodies need to express.